vmbrasseur/10stepprogram/exercises/picking_a_story_type.md

 Time
 ----

-This exercise should take 5 minutes.
+This exercise should take 10 minutes.

 Setup
 -----

+Participants can use the topic they have brought with them to the session.
+If they do not have such a topic, then they should pick a topic card.

 Shuffle the topic cards.